May Sale. Ends May 26th

 The Role of Grade Boundaries

-To double-check that the standard for each grade is consistent, senior examiners review the work of students who sit at the key grade boundaries.
-This isn’t quota-based, it’s more about upholding the standards, so if a paper turns out to be a lot harder than expected, the boundaries might be adjusted to be lower, and if it’s unexpectedly easy, they’ll be higher, and the end result, a grade 7, will always mean the same level of work.
+Senior examiners review the work of students who sit at the key grade boundaries to ensure the standard is consistent.
+If a paper turns out harder than expected, the boundaries may be adjusted lower; if it is unexpectedly easy, they will be higher.
+The end result is that a grade 7 will always represent the same level of work, regardless of the year.

 Why Grade Boundaries Vary